 The principle of a deliverability transfer is that the transfer results in the same or lower maximum output tested in the on-peak deliverability assessment, based on the methodology effective at the time of the transfer request evaluation.
 The study amount of the transfer-from Generating Facility is equal or higher than the total study amount of the FCDS or PCDS Generating Facilities after the transfer in each scenario evaluated in the on-peak deliverability assessment.

 Below are examples illustrating the deliverability transfer.
 Table 6.1 provides the study amount used in the examples.
 These are for illustration purposes only and do not represent the actual study amount in the deliverability assessment methodology because the actual amounts vary among different study areas and could change.
 For actual study amounts of Generating Facilities in different areas, please refer to the deliverability assessment methodology.
-As shown in Table 6.1, the on-peak deliverability assessment evaluates deliverability under multiple scenarios (Scenario 1 and Scenario 2 for illustration purposes) with different generation output assumptions.
-A Generating Facility must pass the deliverability test in both scenarios to be deliverable.

 Table 6.1: Deliverability Assessment Study Amount Assumptions